PRESENT:

 local Federal Member(s) of Parliament, seeking bipartisan support for the

-4. Endorse the distribution and display of
+campaign’s objectives; and 4.
+Endorse the distribution and display of

 the Thrive by Five information on Council premises, primarily in childcare